chrrrisw/kmel_db/kmel_db_format.md

                       ^00 Signature
                                 ^04 Always 0x0100?
                                      ^06 Always 0x0103?
-                                          ^08 Count of title index
+                                          ^08 Count of main index
-                                               ^0a Size of title index entry
+                                               ^0a Size of main index entry
                                                     ^0c Count of TCON index
                                                          ^0e Size of TCON index entry

-The short int at offset 0x10 is the number of entries in the TPE1 (performer) index.
-The short int at offset 0x14 is the number of entries in the TALB (album) index.
-The short int at offset 0x18 is the number of entries in the Playlist index.
+The short int at offset 0x10 is the number of entries in the TPE1 (performer) index.<br>
+The short int at offset 0x12 is the size of entries in the TPE1 (performer) index.<br>
+The short int at offset 0x14 is the number of entries in the TALB (album) index.<br>
+The short int at offset 0x16 is the size of entries in the TALB (album) index.<br>
+The short int at offset 0x18 is the number of entries in the Playlist index.<br>
+The short int at offset 0x1a is the size of entries in the Playlist index.<br>
+The short int at offset 0x1c is always 0x0001.<br>
+The short int at offset 0x1e is always 0x0014.

     1.xxd:0000010:    0200 1000 0200 1000 0100 1000 0100 1400  ................
     2.xxd:0000010:    0200 1000 0200 1000 0100 1000 0100 1400  ................